Today’s blog post is by guest writer, Katherine Rundell.

 Your heart is precious and you should be careful and discerning with who you give it to.
 Remember to believe in yourself and know that you are worthy of a good, healthy relationship.
 Take your time getting to know someone and don’t settle for the first opportunity that presents itself.
 When you feel lost, disheartened, or confused, remember that you can always turn to God and His teachings to help guide you in the right direction.

-Katherine Rundell is a relationship writer at Ukwritings and Personal Statement services, where she regularly writes about Christian dating.
+Katherine Rundell is a relationship writer, and regularly writes about Christian dating.
 She enjoys helping others find love and sharing advice on how to navigate through the world of Christian dating.
-Katherine is also a successful proofreader at Custom Essay.
+Katherine is also a successful proofreader at Resumention.
 When not writing, she enjoys spending time reading and supporting her local church.